turneye/coderdojo/README.md

 * **Ionic, seriously?** The cache is the best... but, How is possible to know if a specific view is cached?
 (From a directive)

-* **Microsoft, seriously??** Help to improve existing cordova plugins instead of create new plugins only for Windows platform!
+* **Microsoft, seriously?** Help to improve existing cordova plugins instead of create new plugins only for Windows platform!

-* **Apple, seriously???** Thanks for nothing...
-I need a MAC but I'm poor like my colleagues at the beginning
+* **Apple, seriously?** Thanks for nothing!
+I need a MAC or the help of a friend to build for iOS...
+Are we playing Who Wants to be a Millionaire?

 # Happy coding
 Made with <3